darkn3rd/oop-tut/js/coffee/README.md

 ### OS X 10.8.5 (*Mountain Lion*)

-These instructions were tested on December 10, 2014.
+These instructions were tested on December 10, 2014 using Homebrew with XCode 5.1.1.

 #### Prerequisite: Node.js